wendyyh/cse15l-lab-reports/lab_report_1.md

 ![Commands Trying TOCHANGE](https://i.imgur.com/HCUs5ET.png)

-Try your best to explain how these commands work to produce a certain output (or produce errors).
+Try your best to explain how these commands work to produce a certain output (or produce errors). \
+Hint: Some commands will not work properly if you are on a wrong account, such as your UCSD official account.

 When you finish all above steps, you should log out the remote server by running `exit` command in your terminal.